KevinFocke/gameoflife/README.md

 # Game Of Life

-Library to simulate Conway's Game Of Life.
+Simulates Conway's Game Of Life.

 ## General information